ds1-fs21-gruppe19/qr_slip/README.md

   e.g. `DATABASE_URL=postgres://username:password@localhost/qr_slip`.
 * To generate JWT tokens the `JWT_SECRET` environment variable must be set.

+The environment variable `USE_PY_QR_GENERATOR` may be set to a boolean to toggle usage of the rq_generator.py script to generate QR codes as an alternative to native QR code generation.
+This defaults to false but may be enabled in development as using the python script simplifies experimenting with changes.

 These properties can be set locally in the .env file in the project directory for development.

 To run schema migrations or create the initial database schema, run `diesel migration run`.
 When using the `auto_migration`